5 Top Networking Trends (2024 & 2025)

 This consumption-based model allows organizations to deploy network capabilities as an ongoing operational expense instead of facing a large upfront cost.

 NaaS offers employees the ability to access necessary applications wherever they are working — at home, in the office, or on any device.

 The NaaS market is predicted to hit $78.38 billion by 2028.
 That’s a CAGR of more than 32.36%.

 Much of that growth will come from businesses that are prepared to act quickly on network transformation.

 According to IDC, 49% of IT leaders are planning or considering a NaaS transformation for their organization.

 Nearly 70% of them are planning to invest in the switch in the next 12 months.

 This solution is especially appealing to organizations that face ongoing security concerns.

-NTT’s 2022–23 Global Network Report shows 89% of IT leaders are concerned about running complex networks while staying compliant with security issues.
+NTT’s 2022–23 Global Network Report shows that 89% of IT leaders are concerned about running complex networks while staying compliant with security issues.

 NaaS is the way many IT executives are addressing this issue.
-NTT reports 88% of IT leaders say they would like to outsource their end-to-end network to a single partner.
+NTT reports that 88% of IT leaders say they would like to outsource their end-to-end network to a single partner.

 More than 90% of respondents in this survey said they prefer the NaaS model.

 Another main draw of NaaS is hands-off lifecycle management.

 With NaaS, internal IT departments no longer need to spend time deploying, controlling, updating, or repairing the network infrastructure.

 In fact, in a 2022 survey, 48% of respondents ranked lifecycle management as the top feature of NaaS providers.

-Taking network lifecycle management off the desk of internal IT departments is a key reason many organizations invest in NaaS.
+Taking network lifecycle management off the desks of internal IT departments is a key reason many organizations invest in NaaS.